the-galah-survey/the-galah-survey.github.io/survey/structure.md

 #### Additional Survey Management Group members
 * Gaia: Tomaz Zwitter (University of Ljubljana) is the contact person to the Gaia DPAC
-* HERMES Instrument scientist: Jeffrey Simpson (University of New South Wales)
+* HERMES Instrument scientist and website management: Jeffrey Simpson (University of New South Wales)
 * Support for WG2 and WG5: Dan Zucker (Macquarie University)